ocloobuilds/ocloobuilds/README.md

 Hi Everyone...

-My name is Dziedzom (mention it like jay-jom) Kofi Ocloo, you can skip to Anthony if you have a hard time around local names from other countries.
+My name is Dziedzom (mention it like jay-jom) Kofi Ocloo, you can skip to Anthony if you have a hard time mentioning local names from other countries.
 I hail from Ghana, a country in West Africa.

 At a time when I didn't even have a basic understanding of a computer motherboard (around 2006-7), a friend predicted I will one day study tech at some point and work on something.
 I paid little attention to his prediction, but here I am, I got into tech and find myself working on some few ideas.